RenCloud/InformatiCup2017/source/introductionjonas.rst

             self.initUI()

 This is the basic init structure for a QWidget.
-The only part which is missing 'initUI'.
+The only part which is missing is 'initUI'.
 Lets's implement it:
 ::